feathr-ai/feathr/README.md

 Feathr automatically computes your feature values and joins them to your training data, using point-in-time-correct semantics to avoid data leakage, and supports materializing and deploying your features for use online in production.

+For more details, read our [documentation](https://linkedin.github.io/feathr/).

 ## Running Feathr on Azure with 3 Simple Steps

 Feathr has native cloud integration.
 To use Feathr on Azure, you only need three steps:

-1. Get the principal ID of your account by running `az ad signed-in-user show --query objectId -o tsv` in the link below (Select "Bash" if asked), and write down that value (something like `b65ef2e0-42b8-44a7-9b55-abbccddeefff`)
+1. Get the Principal ID of your account by running `az ad signed-in-user show --query objectId -o tsv` in the link below (Select "Bash" if asked), and write down that value (something like `b65ef2e0-42b8-44a7-9b55-abbccddeefff`).
+Think this ID as something representing you when accessing Azure, and it will be used to grant permissions in the next step.

 [Launch Cloud Shell](https://shell.azure.com/bash)